vonerikbarren/Shop-Apple-E-Commerce/README.md

 # Shop-Apple-E-Commerce

-### Section 1 - Overview
+### Section 1 - Overview & Purpose
 - This website was created to show basic wireframe layouts with some new css techniques that I learned recently

-### Section 2 - Purpose
+### Section 2 - Highlights
-- The purpose was for a showcase of website layout capability.
+- Three-Dimensional CSS Figure with Natural rotation and rotation options.
+- Light Blue Color Design
+- Macbook Animation with CSS
+- Watch Scrolling with Arrow Keys
+- Dual-Component with Airpods

 ### Section 3 - Directions